psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

 ``dpkg-divert`` underneath everything, so the system is notified of config file moves -- thus making them easier to track.

-To install (rather than divert) a config file, just add it to the proper location within ``/root/packaging/config/ipsy-compute-config/files/``.
+To install (rather than divert) a config file, just add it to the proper location in the appropriate package.
+For example:
+``/root/packaging/config/ipsy-config-apt/files/``.

 Condor configs are deployed using a custom ``postinst`` script.

+Diverted files should be placed the same as above, but also need a corresponding entry in ``debian/<packagename>.displace``.

 The build is just like any other Debian package.

 .. code-block:: bash

-   root@kumo:~/packaging/config/ipsy-compute-config# dpkg-buildpackage
+   root@kumo:~/packaging/config/ipsy-config-apt# dpkg-buildpackage
-   root@kumo:~# reprepro --basedir /var/reprepro/ includedeb wheezy /root/packaging/config/ipsy-compute-config_0.4+nmu3_all.deb
+   root@kumo:~# reprepro --basedir /var/reprepro/ includedeb wheezy /root/packaging/config/ipsy-config-apt_0.1_all.deb

 .. _config-package-dev: http://debathena.mit.edu/config-package-dev/